bishnukhadka/bishnukhadka.github.io/paper_notes/Why do tree-based models still outperform deep learning on tabular data.md

 ## Notes on the paper

 - There are benchmarks for Deep Learning, however not much for tabular-data.
+- The superiority of GBTs over NNs is explained by specific features of tabular data:
+    - irregular patterns in the target function,
+    - uninformative features, and
+    - non rotationally-invariant data where linear combinations of features misrepresent the information.
 - the paper defines
     - a standard set of 45 datasets from varied domains with  clear characteristics of tabular data and
     - a benchmarking methodology accounting for